-Though largely overshadowed by licensed properties, the Space theme, continues to this day.
+Though largely overshadowed by licensed properties, the LEGO Space theme continues to this day.
 In fact, 2012 is the only year since 1978 that some variant or subtheme of the Space line was not produced.

 The LEGO Star Wars license coincided with the release of 1999’s Episode I: The Phantom Menace.
-However, even in its first year the line released some sets for the classic trilogy, like the Tie Fighter, X-Wing, and Landspeeder.
-The next year would see the release of a few larger sets including the beginning of the high quality Ultimate Collectors Series.
+However, even in its first year the line released some sets for the original trilogy, like the TIE Fighter, X-Wing, and Landspeeder vehicles.
+The next year would see the release of a few larger sets including the beginning of the legendary Ultimate Collectors Series.
 These sets are still being released today.
-The most recent at the time this article is 2016’s Assault on Hoth but the most impressive has to be The Death Star.
+The most recent at the time this article is 2016’s Assault On Hoth but the most impressive has to be The Death Star.

-2000 also brings us the first of the six Millennium Falcon sets that LEGO has released in the 17 years since that they have held the Star Wars license.
+2000 also brought us the first of the seven Millennium Falcon sets that LEGO has released in the more than 20 years since that they have held the Star Wars license.
 This early Falcon gives us a nice perspective on the way LEGO’s design aesthetic has evolved over the years.
 Unlike the Falcon released to coincide with Episode VII: The Force Awakens this set is more impressionistic.
 It aims to suggest the Corellian YT-1300 light freighter rather than replicate it.
 It looks more like a classic flying saucer UFO than any other representation of the Millennium Falcon that I’ve ever seen.